Volunteer

 If you need to complete court-ordered community service or community labor (hard labor) for a court, probation, diversion, or another justice-involved program, you may be able to complete your service with the County of San Diego Department of Parks and Recreation.

-Service opportunities are unpaid and take place in a structured outdoor setting.
-Most tasks support park cleanup, beautification, and maintenance.
+Service opportunities are unpaid and take place in a supervised outdoor setting.
+Most tasks support park cleanup, beautification, and maintenance under park staff direction for safety and site need.

 Use this page to: learn how to apply, choose a park or event, track your hours, and request your final verification letter.